Glen

 Support modelConversation-first: search and read conversations and contacts, matching Intercom's messenger/Fin model.Ticket-first: read and manage tickets and comments, matching Zendesk's classic help-desk model.

-Knowledge baseCenters on conversations and contacts; article access depends on the tools/scopes exposed.Includes Help Center articles, so an agent can read and manage knowledge-base content.
+Knowledge baseCenters on conversations and contacts; article access depends on the tools/scopes exposed.Exposes the Help Center as a read-only knowledge-base resource, so an agent can ground answers in published articles (reading them, not editing them).

-Best-fit taskSummarizing or triaging Intercom conversations and looking up contacts via an official OAuth server.Working Zendesk tickets and comments and managing Help Center articles via a maintained community server.
+Best-fit taskSummarizing or triaging Intercom conversations and looking up contacts via an official OAuth server.Working Zendesk tickets and comments, and grounding answers in published Help Center articles, via a maintained community server.

 Verdict

 Pick by the help desk you run and your tolerance for community tooling.
 Reach for Intercom MCP when your support lives in Intercom and you want an official, OAuth-secured remote server for searching and reading conversations and contacts in a conversation-first model.
-Reach for the Zendesk MCP server when your support runs on Zendesk and you accept a maintained community server (Zendesk offers no first-party one) to read and manage tickets, comments, and Help Center articles in a ticket-first model.
+Reach for the Zendesk MCP server when your support runs on Zendesk and you accept a maintained community server (Zendesk offers no first-party one) to read and manage tickets and comments, with the Help Center available as a read-only knowledge resource, in a ticket-first model.
 In short: Intercom for an official conversation-centric path; Zendesk for community-driven ticket and knowledge-base access over your existing help desk.

 FAQ